shadow-1310/obsedian_notes/5-Longest Palindromic Substring.md

 - remember how to initialize for odd and even strings
 #### mistakes
 - if you are doing by using count variable, then initialize count as 0 in starting of odd numbers loop and count as 1 for even number loop
-- increment count by 2 each time condition is met both for odd and even loop.
+- do not try to maintain a separate variable for current length by increment count by 2 each time condition is met both for odd and even loop.
+	- instead just do right - left + 1
 - do not use a extra count variable for current length of palindrome, instead use index of right and left pointer
 #### code snippet
 ```python